Nursing (NURS)

 NURS 403.
 Nursing Across the Lifespan Practicum.
 2 Credits.

-This course expands the nursing students' knowledge about the healthcare continuum and patients throughout the lifespan through simulated and/or clinical interaction in diverse settings and specialty areas.
-Students will learn to integrate conceptual knowledge of altered health states as a basis for providing comprehensive care.
-Clinical reasoning skills will be applied to achieve safe, quality outcomes for patients in diverse populations with complex health conditions.
+In this course, the student will expand their knowledge and clinical judgment to achieve safe, quality healthcare outcomes across the lifespan during simulation and clinical interactions in diverse settings.
 Prerequisite: NURS 330, NURS 331, NURS 332, NURS 333, and NURS 334.
 Corequisite: NURS 404, NURS 406, NURS 420, NURS 430, and NURS 433.
 F,S.

 NURS 404.
 Professional Nurse II.
 2 Credits.

-This course provides a focus on the refinement of the professional nursing role within a complex and dynamic health care environment.
-This is accomplished with exploration of health promotion, caregiving, safety systems, technology and informatics, and health care quality within the baccalaureate generalist practice roles.
+This course expands on the professional nursing role as a leader within the complex and dynamic health care environment.
+Concepts of personal and professional behaviors will be examined.
 Prerequisite: NURS 330, NURS 331, NURS 332, NURS 333, and NURS 334.
 Corequisite: NURS 403, NURS 406, NURS 420, NURS 430, and NURS 433.
 F,S.

 NURS 405.
 Informatics in Nursing.
 3 Credits.